olton/mina-node-monitor/README.md

 - `canRestartNode` - if true, server can restart mina node
 - `restartAfter` - value in minutes, if node synced and height is lower from Mina Explorer within the specified time, node will restart after this interval
 - `restartCmd` - command for restart mina node
+- `https` - contains paths to cert and key to create https server

 ### Build web client
 To build client use command: